ME 220 Kinematics and Mechanisms (3)

 ME 472 Fundamental Principles of Robot Manipulators (3)

 The fundamental principles of robot manipulators are taught, including the kinematics, dynamics, trajectory generation and control.
 Also covered are computer modeling and analysis of robot manipulators, and programming of robot manipulators.
 Prerequisite: ESC 240 and MAT 340.

 ME 480 Capstone Design I (3)

 This is the first-semester course of the two-semester course sequence of Mechanical Engineering Capstone Design.
 The two-semester course sequence for senior undergraduate students in Mechanical Engineering (ME 480 or ME 482) is intended as a “capstone” design project where students have the opportunity to utilize the broad range of their undergraduate learning experience in a realistic team design project.
 Projects are selected to simulate anticipated future professional experience for the team members.
 Students are guided to go through a systematic design process, which consists of 1) teaming and project selection/ planning, 2) market/ user needs analysis and literature search/ review, 3) product design specification writing, 4) conceptual design, 5) detail design, 6) prototyping, and 7) testing.
 Design, prototyping and testing of the selected project are required for graduation.
 The first-semester course (ME 480) emphasizes the design phases from project planning to conceptual design.
 To fulfill the course requirement, each design team needs to submit a progress report for each of the design phases in this semester and a semester report encompassing all the design phases of this semester, and give an oral presentation of their design process at the end of the semester.
-Prerequisites: Senior standing and permission of the Mechanical Engineering advisor.
+Prerequisites: ME 320 or ME 390, and Senior standing.

 ME 482 Capstone Design II (3)